 We will also visit the historic settlement of New Amsterdam.

-- Fraunces Tavern Museum - City, NY 10004-4300 Phillipse Well (Located on the left side of Pearl Street, outside the Goldman Sachs Building)
+- Fraunces Tavern Museum - Situated in City, NY 10004-4300, near Phillipse Well (on the left side of Pearl Street, outside the Goldman Sachs Building).

-In 1664, the British gained control over the colony of New Netherland, ending the century-long conflict between the two powers over the territory’s ownership.
+In 1664, the British took control of the colony of New Netherland, ending the century-long struggle between the two powers over the territory’s ownership.

 - Wall Street - Federal Hall (26 Wall Street)